gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    The above failure cases all results in the receiver failing to recreate the full user message.
-This is a failure of the transport service that is not possible to recover in the DTLS/SCTP layer and the sender can believe the complete message have been delivered.
-This error MUST NOT be ignored, therefore as SCTP lacks any facility to declare a failure on a specific stream or user message the DTLS connection and the SCTP association are terminated.
-An exception to the termination MAY be used if the receiver notifies the ULP about the failure in delivery and the ULP is capable of recovering from this failure.
+This is a failure of the transport service that is not possible to recover from in the DTLS/SCTP layer and the sender can believe the complete message have been delivered.
+This error MUST NOT be ignored, as SCTP lacks any facility to declare a failure on a specific stream or user message, the DTLS connection and the SCTP association SHOULD be terminated.
+An valid exception to the termination of the SCTP association is if the receiver is capable of notifying the ULP about the failure in delivery and the ULP is capable of recovering from this failure.

+   Note that if the SCTP Partial Reliability (PR-SCTP) extension
+   {{RFC3758}} is used for a user message, user message may be partially delivered or abandoned.
+These failures are not a reason for terminating the DTLS connection and SCTP association.

    The DTLS Connection ID SHOULD NOT be negotiated (Section 9 of
    {{I-D.ietf-tls-dtls13}}).
 If DTLS 1.3 is used, the